 UMaine Writing Instruction: An Oral and Documentary History

 As my principles indicate, attending to the local in writing program administration is important to me.
 One of the ways that I mobilize that importance is by carefully looking at the ways in which writing instruction has developed here, at UMaine, over time.
 UMaine has a rich history of writing instruction—and, even more importantly for researchers, somewhat extensive records that detail such a history.

 I am in the midst of a broad collection of oral histories and existing documents on writing instruction, and several different studies have spun off of this.
 For instance, a recent CWPA-funded research project examined the nexus of national events / documents and local events for broader patterns of social action.
-This work was presented on at CWPA, and my research team and I are currently putting together a manuscript on our findings.
+This work was presented on at CWPA,.

 I’m also interested in writing program administrative moves from across the history of the university, and I am in the midst of some data collection from English faculty past and present to discuss first-year writing’s development over the past half century.